pingcap/tispark/docs/userguide.md

 ## Reading partition table from TiDB
 TiSpark can read range and hash partition table from TiDB.

-When TiSpark builds a plan, it decides whether applying partition pruning.
+TiSpark decides whether to apply partition pruning according to the type of partition and the partition expression associated with the table.

 If partition pruning cannot be applied, it is equivalent to doing a table scan over all partitions.